fffaraz/awesome-cpp/README.md

 * [mlpack](https://github.com/mlpack/mlpack) - A scalable c++ machine learning library.
 [LGPLv3] [website](http://www.mlpack.org/)
 * [OpenCV](https://github.com/Itseez/opencv) :zap: - Open Source Computer Vision Library.
 [BSD] [website](http://opencv.org/)
 * [oneDAL](https://github.com/oneapi-src/oneDAL) - A powerful machine learning library that helps speed up big data analysis.
 [Apache]
-* [ONNX runtime](https://onnxruntime.ai/) - C and C++ library for training and inference ONNX models.
-ONNX is a standard that AI models can be converted into, regardless of the library they are based on.
 * [ONNX runtime](https://github.com/microsoft/onnxruntime) - C and C++ library for training and inference ONNX models.
 ONNX is a standard that AI models can be converted into, regardless of the library they are trained with.
 [MIT] [website](https://onnxruntime.ai/)
 * [Recommender](https://github.com/GHamrouni/Recommender) - C library for product recommendations/suggestions using collaborative filtering (CF).
 [BSD]
 * [RNNLIB](https://github.com/szcom/rnnlib) - RNNLIB is a recurrent neural network library for sequence learning problems.
 [GPLv3]